AlexxNB/svelte-docs/docs_src/src/docs/pages/config/basepath.md

 When you need to place documentation in the subdirectory of your existing site, you should change `basepath` to the value like `/subdir/`.
 In this case your documentation will be available by URL like https://mysite.com/subdir.

-> If you plan to publish documentation in at the Github Pages inside you repository, then set `basepath` option equal the name of your repository.
+> If you plan to publish documentation at the Github Pages of your repository, then set `basepath: '/name-of-your-repo/'`.